RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 **BeautifulSoup**, we can get the web page into a form that we can use some real power search tools.

-First, let's import the module, and read the entire webpage as a string.
-In this exercise, since we downloaded the data to our computer we are going to use ``open()`` to read the data.
+First, let's import the module and read the entire webpage as a string.
+In this exercise, since we downloaded the data to our computer, we will use ``open()`` to read the data.
 However, you can use ``requests`` to read data from online sources.

 .. code:: python3